Can You Sue (Your Employer) For Discrimination in Canada?achkarlaw-admin

 Employers should be particularly mindful that discrimination does not always involve a direct action in order for discrimination to have occurred.
 Indirect discrimination can also lead to the same finding by the Courts, where a passive comment carried out through another employee can have the same result.
 Employers can also be found liable for constructive discrimination, where a rule, practice, or policy singles out or inadvertently results in unequal treatment of certain employees having a protected characteristic.
 Consulting with an experienced employment lawyer can assist employers in identifying any discriminatory practices within their workplace and reduce liability before facing a Human Rights claim.

-If you are an employer facing a Human Rights claim or need assistance with workplace policies or an employee who believes you have been discriminated against, our team of experienced employment lawyers at Achkar Law can help.
-Contact us by phone toll-free at 1 (800)771-7882 or email us at [email protected], and we would be happy to assist.
+If you are an employer facing a Human Rights claim or need assistance with workplace policies or an employee who believes you have been discriminated against, our team of experienced human rights lawyers at Achkar Law can help.